 5. Tap the phone with fingers or hand palm

 So if the first four steps do not have the desired outcome, try firmly tapping the back of your phone.
 It sounds a bit weird, and maybe counter-intuitive to get physical with your mobile, but it might just work.
-In some cases, this helps the camera snapping back into focus.
+In some cases, this helps the camera snap back into focus.
 Cameras can change focus by adjusting the distance between the lens and the sensor.
 Some tiny bits and pieces are working inside your smartphone to make sure this process works.
 Tapping the back of the device might get them into the right place again.

 6. Scan for viruses

 I know you don’t want to hear it.
 But it can be a virus that is causing the problem with your camera.
-They can slow down the app or completely shutting it down.
+They can slow down the app or completely shut it down.
 Download or open an anti-virus app from a trusted app store and scan your phone.
 All big anti-virus players on the market have an app.
 So search for AVG Antivirus, McAfee, Safe Security, or Norton; they will do the job.

 7. Download a third-party camera app

 If number 6 does not work either, install a third-party camera app like Adobe Lightroom, VSCO Photo & Video Editor, Open Camera, or any other well-rated app in your app store.
 You can test whether or not the camera app is the problem.
-When the third party app does work, well, you can be happy.
+When the third-party app does work, well, you can be happy.
 You can start shooting amazing images.
 A third-party app might even be a better solution.
 You can shoot raw, use manual mode, and other DSLR settings.

 8. Reset to factory settings

 So nothing has solved the problem yet!
 Things are getting serious now.
 It might be a good idea to do a factory reset on your phone.
-But please make sure you make a back-up of your files (including contacts) before you proceed with this step.
+But please make sure you make a backup of your files (including contacts) before you proceed with this step.